Simple programming change to defibrillators saves lives: study

 "This makes the defibrillator not only safer, but it also saves more lives, so it's a pretty significant finding," said Moss, a professor of cardiology at the University of Rochester Medical Center who presented the data at the American Heart Association scientific meeting in Los Angeles.

-The market for implantable cardiovascular defibrillators, led by Medtronic Inc, has been shrinking and is now estimated to be worth about $6.5 billion a year.
+The ICD market, led by Medtronic Inc, has been shrinking and is now estimated to be worth about $6.5 billion a year.
 If the study findings are implemented in practice, it could help bolster the market going forward.

+"I do hope it is going to help get more devices implanted in patients who are indicated for them.
+This helps shift the balance between risks and benefits greatly in favor of the device," said Ken Stein, chief medical officer of Boston Scientific's cardiac rhythm management group.
+Boston Scientific sponsored the study and supplied the ICDs used.

+"My jaw dropped when I saw these numbers," Stein said of the added survival benefit.
+"This was a completely unexpected finding and a wonderful finding."

 Currently, most ICDs are set to shock the heart back to normal rhythm when the rate exceeds 170 beats per minute.
 But a heart rate of 180 or 190 is not always dangerous and may be associated with normal exercise.